DataDog/documentation/content/en/real_user_monitoring/browser/_index.md

 : Optional<br/>
 **Type**: Boolean<br/>
 **Default**: `false`<br/>
-Allows the use of Local Storage when cookies cannot be set.
+Allows the use of `localStorage` when cookies cannot be set.
 This enables the RUM Browser SDK to run in environments that do not provide cookie support.
 See [Monitor Electron Applications Using the Browser SDK][23] for a typical use-case.

 ### Tagging